AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Start monitoring Java applications/Install the ARMS agent for an application deployed in an open source Kubernetes environment.md

 -   Helm is installed.
 For more information, see [Installing Helm](https://helm.sh/docs/intro/install/).
 -   The version of your Kubernetes api-server is V1.10 or later.
 -   Your cluster is accessible over the Internet.
+-   If the JDK Version is 1.8.0\_25 or 1.8.0\_31, you may fail to install the arms Agent.
+In this case, upgrade the JDK to the latest version in 1.8.X.

 ## Step 1: Install the ARMS agent